 The school's facilities include two major satellite research laboratories: The Ray W. Herrick Laboratories provide facilities for research in mechanical vibrations, noise control, acoustics, fluid mechanics, and heat transfer for energy utilization.
 The Zucrow Laboratories, named after their founder, started out in 1948 as one of the country's first liquid-rocket test facilities.
 Research in the laboratories, located next to the Purdue Airport, has expanded into combustion, propulsion, and fluid dynamics.

 The School of Mechanical Engineering is organized into the following nine areas: combustion, energy utilization, and thermodynamics; design; fluid mechanics; heat transfer; mechanics; systems, measurement, and control; manufacturing and materials processing; noise and vibration control; and heating, ventilation, air conditioning, and refrigeration.

 Nuclear engineering is firmly grounded in the understanding and application of modern physics.
-It has demonstrated vast potential for growth in power generation, medicine, industrial processes, plasmas, space technologies, and national defense.
+It has demonstrated vast potential for growth in power generation, medicine, industrial processes and engineering plasmas, space technologies, and national defense.

-Nuclear engineers at Purdue contribute to such advanced technologies as fission and fusion power generators, new medical technologies and procedures, improved food safety, advanced materials processing, advanced imaging, and the safe treatment and disposal of spent nuclear fuel.
+Nuclear engineers at Purdue contribute to such advanced technologies as fission and fusion power plasma physics, beam-target interactions, computational physics, new medical technologies and procedures, improved food safety, advanced materials processing, advanced imaging, and the safe treatment and disposal of spent nuclear fuel.

-Indiana's first and only nuclear reactor has its home in Purdue University's Electrical Engineering Building.
+Indiana's first and only nuclear reactor (PUR-1) has its home at Purdue University.
+PUR-1 is a great teaching tool for our students.
 It headlines field trips for high-school juniors and seniors who participate in demonstrations and experiments.